-One of America's most widely-produced and published contemporary playwrights, Steven Dietz's thirty-plus plays have been seen at over one hundred regional theatres in the United States, as well as Off-Broadway and internationally.
-His work has been translated into ten languages.
+Steven Dietz's thirty-plus plays and adaptations have been seen at over one hundred regional theatres in the United States, as well as Off-Broadway.
+International productions have been seen in over twenty countries, including recently in Brazil, Thailand, South Africa, Estonia and Iran.
+His work has been translated into a dozen languages.

-Dietz is a two-time winner of the Kennedy Center Fund for New American Plays Award, for Fiction (produced by Roundabout Theatre Company, Off-Broadway) and Still Life with Iris; as well as two-time finalist for the Steinberg New Play Award, for Last of the Boys (produced by Steppenwolf Theatre, Chicago) and Becky's New Car.
-He received the PEN USA West Award in Drama for Lonely Planet; the 2007 Edgar Award® for Drama for his widely-produced Sherlock Holmes: The Final Adventure; and the Yomuiri Shimbun Award (the Japanese equivalent to the Tony Award) for his adaptation of Shusaku Endo's novel Silence.
+A two-time winner of the Kennedy Center Fund for New American Plays Award (Fiction, Still Life with Iris), Dietz is also a two-time finalist for the American Theatre Critic's Steinberg New Play Award (Last of the Boys, Becky's New Car).
+He received the PEN USA West Award in Drama for Lonely Planet, and the Edgar Award® for Drama for Sherlock Holmes: The Final Adventure.

 Other widely produced plays and adaptations include Yankee Tavern, Private Eyes, Dracula, Jackie & Me, American la Ronde, Inventing van Gogh, God's Country, and The Nina Variations.

 Currently a Dramatists Guild "Traveling Master", Dietz teaches workshops in playwriting, story- making, and collaboration across the U.S. He and his wife, playwright Allison Gregory, divide their time between Seattle and Austin.

 Advanced Playwriting Workshop, Narrative Strategies: Time, Story-Making for the Stage, Collaboration

 Multiple plays in acting editions.
 Publishers include Dramatists Play Service, Samuel French Inc., Playscripts and Dramatic Publishing.
 Other work in various anthologies.